aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 ## Conclusion (5 mins)

-- Can someone explain the difference between compiling and running a Java program?
+- Can you explain the difference between compiling and running a Java program?
 - Without looking at your notes, can you explain the different parts of the `main` method?